Kurczaczki69/transport-clicker-recode/README.md

 After contributing make a pr and i will most likely accept it if there arent any issues

-_btw we will soon be switching from firebase to supabase since its open source_
+_btw we will soon be switching from firebase to supabase since its open source(and cheaper)_

 ## PLANNED FEATURES FOR THE BETA PHASE